P

 Write a follow-up email for a client.

-Result: a generic, impersonal email that looks like spam.
+Result: a generic, impersonal email that reads like spam.

 Prompt with our template:

 Write a polite follow-up email.
-I contacted Marie Dupont, marketing director at TechCorp, 5 days ago to propose our email automation solution.
-Cordial tone.
-Add as additional value that we just published a case study showing +40% open rates for a similar client.
-Propose a 15-min call this week or next week.
+I contacted Marie Dupont, Marketing Director at TechCorp, 5 days ago to propose our email automation solution.
+Friendly tone.
+Add as supplementary value that we just published a case study showing +40% open rate for a similar client.
+Suggest a 15-min call this week or next.

-Result: a personalized, relevant email with a real reason to respond.
+Result: a personalized, relevant email with a real reason to reply.

 Vague prompt: